COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 This will certainly impact your capacity planning and reporting.

-Now you have two different capacities, a Hardware MSU value, and the
+Now you have two different capacities, the existing Hardware MSU

 Carefully review your chargeback procedures; if you are using CPU